syncfusion-content/maui-docs/MAUI/ProgressBar/Range.md

 # Define Range in Xamarin ProgressBar (Progress Bar)

-Range represents the entire span of the progress bar and can be defined using the `Minimum` and `Maximum` properties.
+The Range represents the entire span of the progress bar and can be defined using the `Minimum` and `Maximum` properties.
 The default value of the range is 0 to 100.

 The following code sample demonstrates how to customize the range as factor value to the progress bar.